Campus Safety

 Fire safety

 Residence halls are equipped with smoke detectors, heat detectors, fire extinguishers, and alarm pull stations.
-They’re also monitored by an alarm reporting company that alerts both AIC police and the Springfield Fire Department simultaneously.
-In addition, we conduct fire drills every semester to check our systems and ensure buildings are being evacuated promptly and properly.
+The system is monitored by an alarm reporting company that immediately alerts both AIC Campus Police and the Springfield Fire Department simultaneously.
+In addition, fire drills are conducted twice or more per year to ensure the proper function of all fire alarm systems, and compliance with fire safety policies and procedures.

 Crime statistics

-AIC police maintain a daily log of all any crimes reported as part of standing operation procedure.
-Download the 2022 report (Clery) here.
+Campus Police maintain a daily log of reported crimes as part of the standing operating procedure.
+You may download the 2023 report (Clery) here.

 Missing student policy